rileyjbauer/nsis-tool/README.md

-**IGNITE Nutrition-Sensitive Intervention Selection Tool** The Nutrition-Sensitive Intervention Selection (NSIS) Tool is an interactive webapp that provides potential nutrition interventions tailored to where one is working in the food system.
+**IGNITE Nutrition-Sensitive Intervention Selection Tool** The Nutrition-Sensitive Intervention Selection (NSIS) Tool is an interactive webapp that provides suggested nutrition integrations for over 50 common food and market systems activities.

 **IGNITE Overview**